MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ## 1. Introduction

 In this hand-on tutorial, you will learn how to use CRI's High Performance Computing (HPC) cluster GARDNER to perform basic Bioinformatics analysis.
 GARDNER is a cluster with 3360 cores running **Scientific Linux 6** Update 4 with 2.6.32-358.18.1.el6.x86_64 kernel.
-CRI also provides 1.83 petabytes of storage space to be provisioned as **lab-shares** for BSD researchers.
+CRI also provides 1.83 petabytes of storage space to be provisioned as **lab-shares** for BSD researchers (http://cri.uchicago.edu/computing/).

 In this tutorial you will learn how to **access GARDNER cluster**, **transfer files**, create simple **PBS** job submission scripts and submit jobs in four hand-on exercises.
 Upon finishing the hand-on practices you will be able to use GARDNER cluster to perform simple quality control and sequence alignment analysis on Next Generation Sequencing (NGS) data.